idreesameen/deepseek-on-gcp/README.md

 - Cloud Run ensures efficient cost management by stopping instances when not in use.

 ## Contact
-For any issues or improvements, please raise a GitHub issue or contact the development team.
+For any issues or improvements, please raise a GitHub issue or contact the development team .